rotundasoftware/cartero/README.md

 	parcels : {

 		// A template's "parcel" is the collection of assets required when it is rendered.
 Parcels
 		// are named using the relative path of their corresponding template file.
-(Thus the Hook
-		// needs to resolve the absolute path of the template file to a relative path in order to
-		// look up the content's of the template's parcel.)
 		"views/peopleList/peopleList.jade" : {

 			// `js`, `css`, and `tmpl` are arrays of the paths of the assets in this parcel, which